Partnership with NATO Defense College

-The latest workshop took place 27-28 February 2020, in partnership with the Compagnia di San Paolo, and focused on “Military Technology: Risks and Opportunities for the Atlantic Alliance”.
+On 27-28 February 2020 a workshop organised in partnership with the Fondazione Compagnia di San Paolo focused on “Military Technology: Risks and Opportunities for the Atlantic Alliance”.
 Topics discussed did range from the major trends and innovations in military technology, to the gaps in the Allied procurement, as well as the European defence initiatives and their impact on the transatlantic relations.
 They have been summarize in the event’s report.

 On the occasion of the 70th anniversary of the Atlantic Alliance, on 17-18 January 2019 IAI and NDC brought together over 30 experts and professionals for a brainstorming on the theme "NATO at 70: politics, capabilities and partnerships".
 The event, held in partnership with the Compagnia di San Paolo, was introduced by the keynote speech of Antonio Missiroli, the NATO's Assistant Secretary-General for Emerging Security Challenges.